graphile/graphile.github.io/src/pages/postgraphile/computed-columns.md

 ## Computed Columns

+Not all the data returned from PostGraphile has to be concrete data in your database, we also support computing data on the fly.
+An example of this is our "computed columns" feature where you can add what appears to be an extra column (field) to the GraphQL type that represents your table which is actually calculated by calling a function.
+We inline this function call into the original select statement, so there's no N+1 issues with this - it's very efficient.

 You can create PostgreSQL functions that match the following criteria to add a field to a table type.
 This field could be simple (such as `name` constructed from `first_name || ' ' || last_name`) or could return a composite type (e.g.